adaptris/interlok-docs-legacy/pages/developer/developer-services.md

 - When catching and re-throwing Exceptions we use [ExceptionHelper][] to wrap the exception if it needs it; throwing the exception will cause error handling to be triggered.
 - Public getter and setter methods are provided for the fields that are to be marshalled.

-> The public getters/setters are not required by the marshaller, but will be required by the UI.
+{% include tip.html content="The public getters/setters are not required by the marshaller, but will be required by the UI." %}

 - The `DoSomething` member variable is marked as __transient__ so that XStream does not attempt to marshal it.